Aikoyori/WhydidIdothis/README.md

 I suck at the game.
 It is also not that OP since you have to use fighter's original weapon to progress to the first chest. <br><br>
 I know there are cheats for this game but that's just too easy and does not offer any challenge.

+# The items!
 ![These equipments are super OP](https://cdn.discordapp.com/attachments/424216831771934733/626827507869417483/unknown.png)

 ### 0. How to get these items

 They are found everywhere including chests and shops.
 It should work with any episode.
+I tested it and it worked so yeah if any episode didn't work let me know by creating an issue here.

 ### 1. Impending Doom
 Completely destroy the opponent with this nuke portrayed as a fucking Dicey Dungeons equipment.
 Deals damage of all types equals to the dice.